Unchained, Part 5: How to Stop A Pornography Addiction

 • Urge surfing technique: Observe the urge without acting on it—most cravings last 10-15 minutes before fading.

-• Cold showers, deep breathing, and workouts can reduce immediate temptation.
+• Cold showers, deep breathing, and workouts are pattern-disruptors that can strike down urges.

-Plus, conditioning oneself that rewards come with effort, risk, and navigating the complexity of real human relationships, might even be helpful.
+Plus, re-learning that rewards come with effort, risk, and navigating the complexity of real human relationships, might even be helpful.

 🔥 Journal Prompt: